About

 What the movement is not

-- It is not a campaign platform or election vehicle.
+It is not a campaign platform, election vehicle, fundraising platform or personal political project.

 Three connected arms

-The Civic Reset Project is the main movement and doctrine.
-Ezi na Ulo First is the Igbo pilot — a home-first strategy for renewal.
-The Civic Compass is the governance-literacy arm: power, policy and public responsibility translated into citizens' language.
+Civic Reset Project is the main movement and doctrine.
+Ezi na Ulo First is its Igbo pilot, a home-first strategy for renewal.
+Civic Compass is its governance-literacy arm, translating power, policy and public responsibility into citizens' language.

 Who it is for